|

-So you are an insurance agent, agency manager or a life insurance
+Are you an insurance agent, agency manager or a life insurance

 general agent that wants to start building your own life insurance